Enhancement of Bioprocess Product Yields

 At A Glance

-To increase conversion efficiency, researchers at Colorado State University developed two approaches: cell immobilization and the addition of growth-inhibitory compounds.
-Ethanol production from anaerobic fermentation of a hydrolyzed form of algal biomass resulted in an increase of 20%.
-Similar results for other yeast species growing on other biomass hydrolysates or carbon sources in anaerobic fermentation can be expected.
+To increase conversion efficiency of metabolic products cultivated from microorgansims, researchers at Colorado State University developed two approaches: (1) cell immobilization and (2) the addition of growth-inhibitory compounds.
+The combination of the two approaches resulted in an ethanol yield of 0.49 g ethanol/g sugar, 20% higher than previously reported values for free‑cell fermentation of algal hydrolysate.
+Similar results can be expected for other yeast species grown on other biomass hydrolysates or carbon sources in anaerobic fermentation.

 For more detail about this technology please contact our office.